Education System in Japan

 Upon graduation (2 years), foreign students are able to seek a job position in Japan.

 Junior colleges provide specialized studies that prepare students to be fully operative on the job market once they have graduated (2 to 3 years).
+The course that can be taken for 4 years will be shorten and compressed in two years.

 Graduates receive an associate degree, which enables foreign students to work in Japan.